Mears Group: History

-In October 2014 it took over Omega Group Ltd., a private sector provider of residential lettings and management services to the social housing market.
-In December 2014 Torbay and Southern Devon Health and Care NHS Trust named the Group as the preferred bidder to run its Living Well@Home Services contract, integrating IT systems and deliver a range of community-based services for a minimum of five years.
+In October 2014, it took over Omega Group Ltd., a private sector provider of residential lettings and management services to the social housing market.
+In December 2014, Torbay and Southern Devon Health and Care NHS Trust named the Group as the preferred bidder to run its Living Well@Home Services contract, integrating IT systems and deliver a range of community-based services for a minimum of five years.

-In June 2015 it bought Care UK's home care division, with about 6,000 employees for £11.3 million.
-Subsequently renamed Mears Care, it looked after about 13,000 people.
+During June 2015, Mears Group bought Care UK's home care division, with about 6,000 employees for £11.3 million.
+Subsequently renamed Mears Care, it looked after roughly 13,000 people at that time.

 In December 2016, executive director Alan Long announced that the company was pulling out of contracts with local authorities because it could not afford to operate on the money it was being paid.
+By June 2017, attributing its decision to challenging market conditions, Mears Group reduced the size of its care businesses by roughly 20 per cent; at this point, the housing sector was seen as a more viable business area.

+In December 2018, it was announced that, after 23 years as chief executive, Bob Holt was stepping down from active involvement in Mears Group and would be replaced by Kieran Murphy.